 Special awards - such as the Neil & Gina Smith Student of the Year Award

-- may be presented.
-First Class Honours degrees and Awards or Prizes may b announced; awards for academic staff and other honours may also be conferred.
+- are announced.
+First Class Honours degrees, Distinctions and other Awards or Prizes may be announced.
+Awards for academic staff and other honours may also be conferred.

 Photo left: The Mace precedes Her Royal Highness Princess Margaret, younger sister of Her Majesty Queen Elizabeth II - President of the University Colleage of North Staffordshire 1956-1961 and Chancellor of Keele Unviersity 1962-1986.